-The Bureau of Ocean Energy Management (BOEM) has a multi-step process to identify areas of the Outer Continental Shelf (OCS) that appear most suitable for commercial wind energy activities while presenting the fewest apparent environmental concerns and competing uses, including the operation of fisheries.
+The Bureau of Ocean Energy Management (BOEM) has a multi-step process to identify areas of the Outer Continental Shelf (OCS) that appear most suitable for commercial wind energy activities, while presenting the fewest apparent environmental concerns and competing uses, including the operation of fisheries.
 For more information, please see BOEM's Citizen's Guide for the renewable energy authorization process here.

 For safety reasons, some areas will be temporarily unavailable for fishing and vessel traffic during construction of the project.
 However, once construction is complete, the lease area will be open to vessel traffic and fishing activities.
 Dominion Energy will communicate the status of construction and availability of the area to the public through active stakeholder outreach and Local Notices to Mariners.